frankframework/frank-manual/docs/source/gettingStarted/horizonTransactions.rst

 to booking XML documents.
 The XML is validated and all data is written to the database.
 To do this, multiple INSERT statements are needed.
 These are executed within a transaction, which means that either all inserts succeed or all inserts fail.
+If you are having troubles, you can download the solution.
+Please find the download link at the beginning of this chapter: :ref:`gettingStarted`.

 At this point, please test your work with the tools you found in this Getting Started tutorial.
 Windows users can use Postman to send HTTP requests to the adapter and Linux users can use ``curl`` as explained in section :ref:`validateBooking`.
 You can also use the Test Pipeline screen as explained in section :ref:`helloTestPipeline`.
 Mind the primary key constraint of the database.
 Either give each booking document a unique ``id``, or apply SQL query ``DROP ALL OBJECTS`` to clean your database (requires restarting the Frank!Framework).